Testing topological conjugacy of time series: Conjugacy testing methods

 The key to the method presented in this section is an attempt to weaken and simplify the condition posed by FNN by considering a larger neighborhood of a point.
 As in the previous case, let $\cA=\{a_i\}_{i=1}^n$ and $\cB=\{b_i\}_{i=1}^n$ be two time series of the same length.
 Let $\xi:\cA\rightarrow\cB$ be a bijection defined $\xi(a_i):=b_i$.
 The proposed statistics, taking into account $k$ nearest neighbors of each point, is given by the following formula:

 where $n$ is the length of time series $\cA$ and $\cB$.
 We refer to the above method as $\KNN$ distance.
-The ideas of the $\KNN$ method can be seen in the Figure~\ref{fig:idea_of_knn}.
+The idea of the $\KNN$ method can be seen in the Figure~\ref{fig:idea_of_knn}.

 \begin{remark} In the above formula \eqref{eq:KNNeq}, for simplicity there is no counterpart of the parameters $r$ that was present in $\fnn$ which controlled the dispersion of data and outliers.
-This means that one should assume that the data (perhaps after some pre-processing) does not contain unexpected outliers and is reasonably dense.
+This means that one should assume that the data (perhaps after some preprocessing) does not contain unexpected outliers.
 Alternatively, the formula might be easily modified to include such a parameter. \end{remark}

-Set $\knno(a_i,k,\cA)$ can be interpreted as a discrete approximation of neighborhood of $a_i$.
+Set $\knno(a_i,k,\cA)$ can be interpreted as a discrete approximation of the neighborhood of $a_i$.
 Thus, for a point $a_i$ the formula measures how much larger neighborhood of the corresponding point $b_i=\xi(a_i)$ we need to take to contain the image of the chosen neighborhood of $a_i$.
 This discrepancy is expressed relatively to the size of the point cloud.
 Next we compute the average of this relative discrepancy among all points.
-Hence, we divide by $n^2$ in the denominator of \eqref{eq:KNNeq}.
+Moreover, looking at the formula \eqref{eq:KNNeq} immediately reveals that in the numerator we sum up $n$ terms each of which takes values between $0$ and $n$ and it is not hard to give an example when all of these terms are $n$ actually (like a standard $n$-simplex).
+Therefore, as we want $\KNN$ to be upper-bounded by $1$, we put $n^2$ in the denominator of \eqref{eq:KNNeq} as the normalization factor.

 Note that neither $f$ nor $g$ appear in the definitions of $\fnn$ and $\KNN$.
 Nevertheless, the dynamics is hidden in the indices.
 That is, $a_j\in\knno(a_i,k,\cA)$ means that $a_i$ returns to its own vicinity in $\abs{j-i}$ time steps.